multiversx/mx-tutorial-sdk-dapp-v5/tutorial/README.md

 5. Creating Header, Footer and Layout components
 6. Connecting and Testing the dApp functionality

-## VIDEO 1: Creating a new React project with Vite
+## Chapter 1: Creating a new React project with Vite

 1. Create a new Vite React project (TypeScript template)
 2. Install dependencies